 Aura Spike.
 Causing this aura to spike forces a single creature in the aura that has 0 hit points and is not stable to fail a death saving throw.

 Heightened.
-For each spell level above 3rd, allied creatures in the aura’s area of effect heal 1 additional hit point per hour (up to 5 hit points per hour at spell level 5).
+For each spell level above 3rd, the bonus hit points from spending hit dice is increased by 1 (up to 5 extra hit points at 5th level).

 Note.
 This spell suppresses and is suppressed by the crusader aura spell.